eklem/search-index-cookbook/README.md

 ## Cookbook will contain three parts:
 - Recipes documentation
-- Example code (interactive indexers, matchers, searchers) running in the browser
+- Example code (interactive indexers, matchers, searchers) running in the browser.
+Or example code working with search-index-indexer.
 - References chapter